aragon/developer-portal/docs/sdk/index.md

 yarn add @aragon/sdk-client
 ```

-# Usage
+## Usage

 The use of the different SDK features and methods is demonstrated in the [Examples (coming soon)](./01-examples/index.md) section.

 An extensive documentation of the different clients can be found in the auto-generated [Reference Guide](./02-reference-guide/index.md) section.

-## React Native
+### React Native

-In order for the SDK to be used in restricted environments like react native install the following polyfilesand into your project:
+In order for the SDK to be used in restricted environments like react native install the following polyfills into your project:

 - [@ethersproject/shims](https://www.npmjs.com/package/@ethersproject/shims)
 - [react-native-url-polyfill](https://www.npmjs.com/package/react-native-url-polyfill)